• Skip to primary navigation

 Peloton’s library of classes is mainly filmed in indoor studios with top-notch instructors who are like mini-celebrities.
 To access the full library and get the full functionality of the bike, you’ll need to pay for the monthly subscription, though.

-The Peloton Bike+ is also priced higher than other comparable bikes, but it has fewer features and comes with a more limited warranty than other brands.
-If you’re a lover of Peloton’s classes, or if you love taking studio cycling classes, then we suggest checking out the Peloton Bike+.
+The Peloton Bike+ is ideal if you are looking for the full Peloton experience—automatic resistance included.
+If you’re a lover of Peloton’s classes or if you love taking studio cycling classes, then we suggest checking out the Peloton Bike+.

 Check Best Price